SasanTazayoni/The-flower-works-CI-PP1/README.md

 * The modals for the gallery pictures have been removed
 * A small caption has been added under the gallery to link to the business' Instagram

-This can all be viewed on the website [here](https://sasantazayoni.github.io/The-flower-works-final-product/).
+The website also live on Hostinger (web hosting service) and this can be viewed [here](https://www.theflowerworks.co.uk).

+The full documentation for this website can be found [here](https://github.com/SasanTazayoni/The-flower-works/blob/main/README.md).